department-of-veterans-affairs/vets-website/docs/FrontEndTests101.md

 We use both manual tests (VoiceOver, typically) and automated tests (using aXe).

 NVDA another option for manual testing and is supposed to be a better tool than VoiceOver, but it is only available on Windows.
 It would be a huge lift to get NVDA set up using Browserstack or some other virtual environment.

+5. How do you measure code coverage?

+It is possible to measure code coverage by running the command line script `npm run test:coverage`.

+We are planning to turn off code climate, which is currently run before merging to master during the PR review stage.
+However, it might be useful to replace it with something like coveralls in order to more consistently measure our code coverage with each addition of code.